 Protecting and Restoring Carbon Sinks

-Man continues to interfere with carbon sinks, but sometimes in a positive way.
+The man continues to interfere with carbon sinks, but sometimes in a positive way.
 Efforts are underway to protect and rejuvenate natural sinks that we have degraded over time.
 These include:

 - Creating new forests (afforestation)

-- Improved Soil conservation
+- Improved soil conservation

 - Prairie restoration